Smart grid honeypots offer effective way to study attacks on industrial control systems

 As cybersecurity continues to be a worldwide concern, ADSC researchers are working to improve upon and apply a technology that has been proven to be reliable in identifying and analyzing security attacks – a honeypot – to industrial control systems.

-According to ADSC Senior Research Scientist Daisuke Mashima, a honeypot is a “decoy” system designed to lure cyber-attackers in hopes of detecting attack attempts early, slowing down or mitigating the impact of attacks, and gathering real-world attack traces for learning attack vectors and designing better cyber security systems.
+According to ADSC Senior Research Scientist Daisuke Mashima, a honeypot is a “decoy” system designed to lure cyber-attackers in hopes of detecting attack attempts early, slowing down or mitigating the impact of attacks, and gathering real-world attack traces for learning attack vectors and designing better cyber security systems.“Enterprise IT security has used honeypots for a long time, but in industrial control or smart grid systems, the design and use of honeypots is relatively new and immature,” Mashima said.

 Industrial control systems, used to automate industrial processes, are the backbone of the power grid, manufacturing facilities, and water treatment plants, among other critical infrastructures.
 According to Mashima, as more smart grids are being deployed in Singapore, the United States, and other countries, smart grid security is still in its early stages and this method is considered effective in providing additional security.